agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

 known, the ``datacube`` environment is used and a deprecation warning issued.
 ``datacube`` will be dropped as a legacy default environment name in a future release.

+An all-defaults environment is used when requesting an environment that does not exist.

 3b.
 Specifying in Python
 ++++++++++++++++++++++++